listx/dyla/README.md

 3x basic evade

 Player hand:
-Shuffle and draw 5 for the starting hand.
+Shuffle all 10 cards and draw 5 for the starting hand.

 Game board:
 Shuffle all 3 encounter decks.
 1 Encounter card is active and placed face up from the lvl 1 encounter deck.
 All tech cards are face up and purchasable with no limitations except TechPoints.
-The price increases by 1 with each additional copy you buy of the same card.

 ## Turn order